wolf-pf/IF_PPlant_GeoStorage/README.rst

     :backlinks: top

 With the Power Plant Geostorage Interface it is possible to couple the simulation of storage and power plant operation.
-The interface provides a data exchange between the sotrage and the power plant model and allows to utilize different simulations models.
+The interface provides a control logic for the energy storage operation and exchanges data between the sotrage and the power plant model.
+It also allows the exchange of the simulation models.

 Coupled Simulation
 ------------------